 The Place vs Our Experience in that Place

-Last week’s Travel Philosophy Friday post It won’t be like I remembered it make me think about place and the way we view that place after our experience there.
+Last week’s Travel Philosophy Friday post It Won’t be like I Remembered made me think about place and the way we view that place after our experience there.
 In other words, place versus our experience in that place.

-Often times, hanging with good people and having good experiences in a place, give our memory the impression that this place is an inherently good place.
+Often times, hanging with good people and having good experiences in a place, give our memory the impression that this place is inherently good.
 This has happened to me a number of times.
 I tend to be over-positive about places.
 But I also try to have a good time.
 Doesn’t everybody?
 We want to like places.

 Should I be more conscientious about differentiating the place from the experience?